CyrusThapa11/Hoya-Hacks-The-Unacceptable/README.md

 ## 🧠 Challenges we ran into

+- Finding public 3D models were difficult .
+So had to explore different platforms.
+- 3D models are heavy so the app's performance is not that great .

 ## 🏅 Accomplishments that we're proud of

+- Able to complete the project within timeline

 ## 📖 What we learned

+- Time management
+- Collaborate with people
+- Got hands on with 3D modeling
+-

 ## 🚀 What's next for APPNAME

+- Adding morefunctionality
+- Optimizing its performance